 Barrel chest often results from COPD, a respiratory disease that includes emphysema and chronic bronchitis.
 It is a serious condition that gets worse over time.
 A person with COPD may not be able to achieve full function without on-going care once the condition reaches its end stage.

-The National Heart, Lung, and Blood Institute (NHLBI) notes that COPD is the third-leading cause of death in the United States.
+The National Heart, Lung, and Blood Institute (NHLBI) notes that COPD is the

 Individuals with COPD find it harder to breathe as time progresses.
 This is because COPD damages the lungs in four different ways: